The right to be forgotten is a legal right defined by the GDPR that allows persons in the EU to request that their personal data be deleted.

 Typically, the individual must provide specific information along with their request, such as confirmation of their identity, what data they want erased, and a reason for the erasure.

 More information can be found in GDPR Article 17.

 Individuals may not be able to erase their data under several different circumstances.
 For instance, the right to erasure does not apply when it conflicts with the right to freedom of expression — as an example, a politician could not use the right to be forgotten to remove a critical newspaper article from a website.
 Other times when the right does not apply include the following:

 There are several other cases as well.
 The full list of when the right does not apply can be found in GDPR Article 17.

-Fair Information Practices is a set of guidelines for data collection and usage that was developed in the US in the 1970s.
+The Fair Information Practices are guidelines for data collection and usage that were developed in the US in the 1970s.
 While the Fair Information Practices are not part of any legal framework, many data privacy regulations in force today are roughly aligned with them.

 One of these practices is called the individual participation principle, which holds that individuals have a number of rights, including the right to have their personal data corrected or erased.

 The GDPR gives individuals a number of rights regarding personal data usage, including: